 Australians took to the fishy stuff, and by 1938 Harry Peck & Co. had set up a manufacturing plant in Rosebery, Sydney.
 It’s likely that the Sydney factory limited itself to the more popular lines and in 1949 Peck’s were advertising just five varieties: Anchovette Fish Paste; Beef, Tongue and Turkey; Veal, Ham and Chicken; Beef; and the irresistibly named Bloater.

 The 1950s and ’60s marked the heyday of Peck’s Pastes.
 In 1952, an anonymous copywriter coined the slogan known to this day: A little PECK’S goes such a long way!
 The brand even sponsored a TV show – “Our Miss Brooks” – on Sydney’s Channel 9 at 6pm on Sundays.
 The range expanded again, with a 1959 advertisement boasting of “10 wonderful flavours”.
 Strangely, it only listed eight.
-Maybe the Peck’s people just couldn’t count and that’s why the 60th birthday occurred at year 97.
+Maybe the Peck’s people just couldn’t count.

 Peck’s pastes were promoted for their economy.
 The resealable jar meant the paste “keeps so well in the ice box” they promised in 1959.
 By 1961, though, someone caught up with the times, saying the product “Keeps well in the refrigerator”.
 As early as 1953, Peck’s branched out into canned goods, starting with Braised Steak & Onions.
 By the time of the 60th birthday in 1961 there were Peck’s Tuna, Peck’s Shelled Prawns and Peck’s Hungarian Goulash.
 It seems these products gradually disappeared from Australian shelves, although the Braised Steak and Onions was still on sale in New Guinea in 1981.